Expandable water toy: Risks and recalls

 expands to only 7 mm in the intestines if swallowed and will pass through the digestive tract, but that it is a choking hazard and is unsuitable for children under five.

 Starting from January 15, 2007 there have been several recalls on these toys.
 Ireland, Poland, Cyprus, Lithuania, Hungary and the United Kingdom have recalled the Magic Grow Reptile and Dinosaur Eggs Wild World due to a choking risk.
 In the United Kingdom, an expanding spider toy was recalled in 2010 for not complying with the European standard EN 71, in that the toy's legs could be broken off and swallowed, expanding in the stomach.

 In 2022, the "Orbeez Challenge" encouraged people to shoot one at strangers with gel-ball guns, or airsoft guns, filled with Orbeez.
+Several people were arrested for participating in this challenge.